Japan's Exceptional Service! Most Used Taxi App GO

 Shirakawa-go

-Every year in January and February, the Shirakawa-go Village is lit up at night for six days.
+Every year in January and February, Shirakawago is lit up at night on specific days in the weekend or public holidays.
 Under the pitch-black winter sky, the sight of the gassho-style houses floating along with the white snow is truly enchanting.

-Please note that the Shirakawa Village Light-up event can only be enjoyed with a prior reservation.
+Please note that the Shirakawag Winter Light-up can only be enjoyed with a prior reservation.

 Shirakawa-go